Learn About the Law

-Within seventy-five days after each election, each county auditor shall post the voting history for each individual who voted in the election.
+Before the end of the contest period allowed under section 16.1-16-04, each county auditor shall post the voting history for each individual who voted in the election.
 After the close of each even-numbered calendar year, the secretary of state shall determine if any individual has not voted during the preceding four years and shall change the status of each such individual to “inactive” in the central voter file.
-The secretary of state shall prepare a report to each county auditor which contains the name of each individual who has been designated as “inactive” in the central voter file.
 Although not counted in an election, a late absentee ballot from an individual may not be used to designate an individual as “inactive” in the central voter file.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.